beac0n/ruroco/README.md

 ruroco is a tool that lets you execute commands on a server by sending UDP packets.

-the tool consist of 3 binaries:
+the tool consist of 4 binaries:

 - `client`: runs on your notebook/computer and sends the UDP packets
+- `client-ui`: presents all the functionality of `client` in an easier to use user interface.
 - `server`: receives the UDP packets and makes sure that they are valid
 - `commander`: runs the command encoded by the data of the UDP packet if it's valid